 On a hot day, instead of having to run back into the house or keep a cooler filled with ice, you’ll be able to grab a cold beverage any time from your outdoor refrigerator.

 If you typically entertain a lot of people, then a warming drawer would certainly make your life easier.
 That’s because you can keep your already-cooked foods warm as you continue to cook more.
 It’s a nice touch to your outdoor kitchen that will greatly simplify your ability to entertain.

 With a built-in trash receptacle like this, you can be certain that trash has a place to go without having to be on display (or stinking up the party).
 Adding an adjoining recycling bin also provides a spot for those cans to get neatly tucked away until it’s time to empty the bins.

 Whether on a cooking grate over an open flame or on a Blaze LTE 30″ Built-in Gas Griddle with LED Lights, perhaps a new Thanksgiving tradition will be born this year.
 Bon Appetit!

-Providing pool and home improvement loans since 1979, Lyon Financial loves backyard pools… and outdoor kitchens.
+Providing pool and home improvement financing solutions since 1979, Lyon Financial loves backyard pools… and outdoor kitchens.
 We also love the difference we can make for your family by providing something that puts years of memories within reach.
 Call 877-754-5966 for more information about installing your corner of paradise.